wellcomecollection/platform/docs/repositories.md

 Most of our build tooling & some application code is written in Python, these libraries are shared across projects.

-*   [wellcometrust/aws_utils][awsutils] is a Python library containing AWS-related utilities that we use in our AWS Lambdas
+*   [AWS Utilities][https://github.com/wellcometrust/aws_utils] Is a Python library containing AWS-related utilities that we use in our AWS Lambdas